Find out how Info For Me can help you

 Help making changes to your home

-Major adaptations to your home may need advice from an architect or surveyor, and permission from other tenants, like if you share a stair and you want to install an external ramp.
+You may need advice from an architect or surveyor if you want to make major changes to your home.
+You may need permission from other homeowners too.
+For example, if you share stairs and you want to install an external ramp.

-Landlords can’t refuse permission or impose conditions without good reason, and are required to make reasonable adjustments for tenants with a disability, like:
+Landlords cannot refuse permission or impose conditions without good reason.
+They must make reasonable adjustments for tenants with a disability, like:

 • providing auxiliary equipment and services, like replacing taps and door handles or providing door entry systems